Paul Baker

 Muzzy Field

-Muzzy Field has been home to many teams over its century of use.
-In fact, the field’s history goes so far back that local legend states Babe Ruth hit the first home run here in 1919.
+Muzzy Field’s history goes so far back that local legend states Babe Ruth hit the first home run here in 1919.
 Muzzy Field was home to the Bristol Owls of the Colonial League in 1949 and 1950, and the Eastern League’s Bristol Red Sox from 1972 to 1982.
 Notable future Red Sox who passed through Bristol on their way to Boston include Jim Rice, Fred Lynn and Butch Hobson.
+The Green Bay Packers even played a game here in 1943.

-The Hartford Hawks used Muzzy Field as their home field prior to opening Fiondella Field, and the Big East Conference held their annual postseason tournament at Muzzy Field from 1985 to 1995.
-More recently, the New England Collegiate League placed the Bristol Nighthawks (1994-95) and the Bristol Collegiate Baseball Club (2000) at Muzzy Field.
+More recently, the Hartford Hawks played at Muzzy Field prior to opening Fiondella Field, and the Big East Conference held their annual postseason tournament at Muzzy Field from 1985 to 1995.
+Two New England Collegiate Baseball League teams have previously called Muzzy Field home, the Bristol Nighthawks (1994-95) and the Bristol Collegiate Baseball Club (2000).

 The Bristol Blues joined the Futures League as an expansion team in 2015.
-They have made the playoffs in two of their first three seasons in the circuit, advancing to the championship round in their inaugural season.
+After experiencing some success in this circuit, including a trip to the championship round in their inaugural season, the Blues moved to the rival NECBL in 2020.

 Atmosphere 3